 - Supporting MEIDECC in implementing mangrove assessment and rehabilitation projects

-- SMEC has helped to establish a sustainable financing mechanism to support investment in community-based adaptations, responding to climate change.
+- Establish a sustainable financing mechanism to support community-based climate change adaptation and responsive investments.